tiulpin/underhood.club/README.md

 - don't want to host anything at all/spend resources for hostings
 - need a good way of editing existing pages
 - want it to look nice
-- am not a frontend-developer, know nothing about JavaScript and so on
+- am not a frontend-developer, know nothing about JavaScript
 - can dockerize things and make them work

-That's why I've created three main containers, that help make a website like 🔥[underhood.club](https://underhood.club/)
+That's why I've created one Python container, that includes three main packages/scripts, that help make a website like 🔥[underhood.club](https://underhood.club/) with a bit of NLP (NER for finding pages names)
-- [`dumphood`](https://github.com/tiulpin/underhood.club/main/dumphood) – downloading tweets using Twitter API
-- [`topichood`](https://github.com/tiulpin/underhood.club/main/topichood) – topic modeling on tweets
-- [`notionhood`](https://github.com/tiulpin/underhood.club/main/notionhood) – uploading already dumped tweets to Notion with a bit of NLP (NER for finding pages names)

 ### Articles